patkovskyi/tinydict/README.md

 Tiny dict
 ======

-Java library for compact string storage
+Java library for compact string storage (reimplementation of QStore in Java, currently paused)